intrinio/intrinio-realtime-python-sdk/README.md

 options = {
     'api_key': 'API_KEY_HERE',
-    'provider': 'REALTIME'  # REALTIME or DELAYED_SIP or NASDAQ_BASIC
+    'provider': 'IEX', # REALTIME (IEX) or IEX or CBOE_ONE or DELAYED_SIP or NASDAQ_BASIC
+    #'delayed': True, # Add this if you have realtime (nondelayed) access and want to force delayed mode.
+If you only have delayed mode access, this is redundant.
 }

 client = IntrinioRealtimeEquitiesClient(options, on_trade, on_quote)